Nacka Municipality: Population development

+2022 population by district

+This is a demographic table based on Nacka Municipality's electoral districts in the 2022 Swedish general election sourced from SVT's election platform, in turn taken from SCB official statistics.

+In total there were 77,440 Swedish citizens of voting age resident in the municipality.
+48.4% voted for the left coalition and 50.3% for the right coalition.
+Indicators are in percentage points except population totals and income.

 Income and Education

 The population in Nacka Municipality has the 5th highest median income per capita in Sweden.
 The share of highly educated persons, according to Statistics Sweden's definition: persons with post-secondary education that is three years or longer, is 39.0% and the 10th highest in the country.

 Residents with a foreign background

-On the 31st of December 2017 the number of people with a foreign background (persons born outside of Sweden or with two parents born outside of Sweden) was 25 681, or 25.37% of the population (101 231 on the 31st of December 2017).
-On the 31st of December 2002 the number of residents with a foreign background was (per the same definition) 16 281, or 21.25% of the population (76 624 on the 31st of December 2002).
+On 31 December 2017 the number of people with a foreign background (persons born outside of Sweden or with two parents born outside of Sweden) was 25 681, or 25.37% of the population (101 231 on 31 December 2017).
+On 31 December 2002 the number of residents with a foreign background was (per the same definition) 16 281, or 21.25% of the population (76 624 on 31 December 2002).
 On 31 December 2017 there were 101 231 residents in Nacka, of which 19 717 people (19.48%) were born in a country other than Sweden.
 Divided by country in the table below - the Nordic countries as well as the 12 most common countries of birth outside of Sweden for Swedish residents have been included, with other countries of birth bundled together by continent by Statistics Sweden.